 - 1/2 cup sour cream or plain yoghurt

 - 4 English muffins

 Mix the beef with the soy sauce, tomato paste, garlic powder, and pepper.
 If using, add egg (the egg will help the burgers not fall apart on the plate or in the pan; however, since this is eaten with knife and fork, the egg is not necessary).
-Shape into patties and refrigerate (stack between pieces of waxed paper so the burgers don’t stick together) for at least half an hour.
+Shape into four patties and refrigerate (stack between pieces of waxed paper so the burgers don’t stick together) for at least half an hour.